 HOW TO STORE

 When storing your zucchini be sure to store it in a perforated plastic bag in the crisper drawer for up to one week.
 Do not cut the zucchini until you are ready to use it or freeze it.
-To freeze zucchini for later use, wash and cut into 1-inch chunks before freezing in a zipper-topped freezer bag.
+To freeze zucchini for later use, wash and cut it into 1-inch chunks before freezing it in a zipper-topped freezer bag.
 The blossoms should be eaten as soon as possible.